EPA waste data release, 23 Nov. 2022. Latest reference year 2020.

 Tyres become waste when worn-out tyres on a vehicle are replaced; and, unless reused, they become waste when the vehicle they are on is transferred to an authorised treatment facility.
 Our section on end-of-life vehicles provides more information on end-of-life vehicles arising in Ireland, and reuse, recycling and other recovery of this waste.

-These data indicate that most waste tyres that enter the waste management network in Ireland end up being recycled either in Ireland or abroad (40,747 tonnes or 88 per cent in 2019).
-Recycled tyres are typically used in equestrian arenas, sports pitches, rubber mat products, flower beds and various other products.
+These data indicate that most waste tyres that enter the waste management network in Ireland end up being recycled either in Ireland or abroad (27,626 tonnes or 68 per cent in 2020).
+Recycled tyres are typically used in equestrian arenas, sports pitches, rubber mat products, flower beds and various other products based on demand.

 *This figure excludes tyres that were exported as a part of depolluted End-of-life vehicles.

-To ensure that waste tyres are handled in an environmentally sound manner, a producer compliance scheme for tyres and waste tyres, operated by Repak ELT, was introduced in October 2017, underpinned by the Tyres and Waste Tyres Regulations 2017.
+To ensure that waste tyres are handled in an environmentally sound manner, a producer compliance scheme for tyres and waste tyres, operated by Circol ELT (previously Repak ELT), was introduced in October 2017, underpinned by the Tyres and Waste Tyres Regulations 2017.
 2018 is the first full calendar year that Circol ELT was in operation.
-The scheme currently only includes car and motorcycle tyres and does not account for truck, agricultural or construction tyres (note: the EPA data presented encompasses data on all types of waste tyres managed in 2019).
+The scheme currently only includes car and motorcycle tyres and does not account for truck, agricultural or construction tyres (note: the EPA data presented encompasses data on all types of waste tyres managed in 2020).
 The Waste Action Plan for a Circular Economy includes a commitment that the tyres producer compliance scheme will be extended to all categories of tyres provided for by the Tyres Regulations (passenger car, van, 4x4, truck, bus, agricultural and motorcycle tyres).

 Waste management means the collection, transport, recovery and disposal of waste, including the supervision of such operations and the after-care of disposal sites, and including actions taken as a dealer or broker. (https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:52008AG0004&from=EN)